HenrikVarmer/HenrikVarmer.github.io/_posts/2023-08-31-Making_The_Move.md

 ### How we did it
 In late 2020, I joined Lederne with the clear objective of improving the organization's Data & Analytics capabilities.
 This effort was centered around three key focal points, aimed at scaling the data capabilities of the organization:
-*	Understanding (data literacy) across the organization
+*	Data literacy in the organization
 *	People & skills in the Data & Analytics team
 *	Compute (building an architecture that reliably supports heavy ML & AI workloads)